dev-bootcamp-2019/final-project-kejitan/EVcharging/README.md

 Check it out, try booking.
 If you need test ether in Rinkeby, use the [faucet](https://faucet.rinkeby.io/) to get some and come back.

 On Rinkeby network (https://kejitan.github.io/EVcharging/) you will not have Admin or EVutility roles.
-You can book slots on the esxisting EVstatioins as a regular customer.
+You can book slots on the existing EVstatioins as a regular customer.
 You can test full functionality in the development mode (Decsribed below in "How to run it").

 ## Architecture